Exploring Data Access Control: From SAC to Datasphere

 Dimension-Based

-Managing permissions at such a detailed level can be complex and time-consuming.
+Dimension-based controls allow very detailed, specific access permissions, ensuring high security levels. | Managing permissions at such a detailed level can be complex and time-consuming. |

-As the number of data objects grows, maintaining dimension-based access controls can become increasingly difficult.
+Limits exposure to sensitive data by restricting access to only relevant dimensions. | As the number of data objects grows, maintaining dimension-based access controls can become increasingly difficult. |

 Role-Based

-Role-based DAC may require creating multiple roles, potentially one for each team.
-This can lead to increased complexity and administrative effort in managing and maintaining these roles.
+Roles can be easily managed and updated, simplifying the administration of user permissions. | Role-based DAC may require creating multiple roles, potentially one for each team.
+This can lead to increased complexity and administrative effort in managing and maintaining these roles. |

-Role-based controls scale well with organisational growth, as new users can be quickly assigned to existing roles
+Role-based controls scale well with organisational growth, as new users can be quickly assigned to existing roles | The need for specific permissions may lead to the creation of numerous roles, complicating role management. |

-For role-based DAC to work, the model needs to be in the public folder.
+Ensures consistent access across users with the same role, reducing the risk of permission errors. | For role-based DAC to work, the model needs to be in the public folder.
 This may limit the flexibility of data management.
-If models are stored in private folders for security reasons, they would need to be moved to the public folder to use role-based DAC, potentially exposing sensitive data to broader access than desired.
+If models are stored in private folders for security reasons, they would need to be moved to the public folder to use role-based DAC, potentially exposing sensitive data to broader access than desired. |

 Which Type of Data Access Control Is Best for Different Situations